jmarcos-cano/Doke/README.md

 - `.Makefile.settings.mk`: intended for managing cosmetics and some build metadata
 - `.env`: this is were you place all your default values for Build enviroment (docker-compose)

+- [`Dockerfile`](./docs/dockerfile.md): obviously if you are build Docker images you'll need a Dockerfile, you probably have one just need to add a few lines to it.

 # Installation